John William Brown (artist): Liverpool Cathedral

 In 1907 the competition to design the first stained glass windows for Liverpool Cathedral was won by Powell's, and Brown was commissioned to design them.
 The first part of the cathedral to be built was the Lady Chapel and, as the chapel was dedicated to St Mary, the designs reflect the part that women have played in the history of Christianity.
 On the staircase leading from the chapel to the main body of the cathedral are windows known as the 'Noble Women' windows that honour the contribution of women to society.
 In 1921 Brown went on to design the large east window of the cathedral, which rises above its reredos.
 (Note: Liverpool Cathedral is orientated north-south, and the cardinal directions given in this article all refer to the liturgical orientation.)
 The design of the window is based on the theme of the Te Deum laudamus, with the risen Christ at the top, and below are four windows each representing one of the communities praising God.

 Elsewhere

 Other designs by Brown in Northwest England include windows in Chester Cathedral (1921) and its Refectory (c.
 1913), and opus sectile panels in Blackburn Museum and Art Gallery.
-He also designed windows in churches in Sussex.
+He also designed windows in parish churches widely across England.